 - Fill the washing machine with dirty clothes.

 - Help in hanging the clothes on the drying line.

-Take out next day’s school clothes, if he is old enough to do it.
+Prepare the next day’s school clothes, if he is old enough to do it.
 Fold the clothes and put them in the cupboard.

-Help in the kitchen:
+Helping in the kitchen:

 Most kids are happy playing with the kitchen utensils while their mothers are cooking in the kitchen.
 Exploit this opportunity.

 Ask your kid to wash vegetables and fruits, shell peas, apply butter on bread and make sandwiches.

 A preschooler can easily place table mats and arrange plates, forks and spoons.
 She can also fetch water and food in small quantities and if they are not hot.